andy327/play-elevators/README.md

 Arriving at a new floor causes the lift to examine its data to determine if any requests can be served, and whether it should continue with the direction of travel, reverse course, or go into an idle state.

 Additionally, there is a `whenUnhandled { ... }` block for messages that are not dependent on state.
-For example, when a `GetOn` message is received and the elevator is at capacity, it should always reject a passenger.
+For example, when a `GetOn` message is received and the elevator is at capacity, it should always reject the passenger.
 Also worth noting is that the Lift class issues `gossip` calls to listeners upon transition to a new state; the dispatcher and any passenger on board can receive notice of the lift moving to a new floor and update its own behavior and/or internal state accordingly.

 In addition to the Lift class, the Passenger actor also mixes in the `FSM` trait, and responds to different responses depending on whether it is idle, waiting for a lift, or traveling between floors.